 TMJ (temporomandibular joint) disorder is a general term used to define various problems with the functionality of your jaw.
 Most often, it is characterized by pain in your jaw joints and muscles, sometimes accompanied by noises during jaw movement and reduced jaw mobility.
 If you suffer from a form of TMJ disorder, you should know that there is strong evidence that TMJ physical therapy and jaw exercises can relieve TMJ pain.
-In this article, we will list 13 effective TMJ exercises you can do to at home to improve your condition and quality of life.
+In this article, we will list the best 13 effective TMJ exercises you can do to at home to improve your condition and quality of life.

-TMJ Exercises to Relieve Pain, Increase Mobility, and Build Strength
+Best TMJ Exercises to Relieve Pain, Increase Mobility, and Build Strength

 Despite the gravity with which some people and doctors look upon TMJ disorder, there are many jaw exercises you can do at home to reduce the symptoms, and recover your jaw functionality.
 Besides what any doctor might recommend, the following exercises are key to a successful TMJ relief from pain, and a swift recovery.

 You should do these TMJ exercises at least once a day, but preferably twice a day, in the morning, and before you go to bed.
 If you feel pain during the exercises, discontinue them.

 Strength TMJ Exercises